clientinfo/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Repository to store and share my LeetCode solutions for some of their challenges i solved (Side Note: Most of them will be in C++ only)
+Repository serves to store and share my LeetCode solutions for some of their challenges, which I solved (Side Note: Most of them will be in C++ only)
+The Whole Idea also servers to test my knowledge